AloisSeckar/demos-java/README.md

 ## Prerequisites
 This project requires **Java JDK 21** to run.
 I namely use [GraalVM for JDK 21](https://medium.com/graalvm/graalvm-for-jdk-21-is-here-ee01177dd12d) for development and testing.

+The 'UnnamedPatternsAndVariablesDemo' requires at least **JDK 21.0.1** update due to potential issues with compilation in the initial Java 21 version.

 ## Usage
 Checkout the project and explore the files in your favorite IDE.